Conformal Symmetry in Field Theory and in Quantum Gravity: Long Story of Infinities

-It is required that we comment here on the situation regarding the renormalizability in the Weyl square gravity.
-The problems about its spectrum and putative unitarity in such theory will be discussed also later.
-In $d=4$ the theory based on Weyl Lagrangian $C^2$ is classically conformally invariant.
-Since this, of course, implies scale-invariance it could be thought that such model is also renormalizable.
-However, this hope is not realized, because at the general one-loop level, we can meet UV divergences of both structures according to \eqref{eq: ct4dim}.
-Since the $R^2$ term is not there in the original bare action of the Weyl theory, we cannot renormalize all divergences and such model is not UV-complete.
-This means that on the path for quantum conformal gravity, we nee to look and move further beyond just four-derivative gravitational theories.
+\textls[-15]{It is required that we comment here on the interesting situation regarding the renormalizability in the Weyl square gravity.
+In $d=4$, the theory is non-renormalizable from two loops \mbox{on \cite{FT1, FT2, FradkinT3}}.
+However, at the one-loop level and exploiting conformal background gauge, the theory is renormalizable.}

 We mentioned that in the search for UV-finite theory the next step is a construction of a super-renormalizable theory.
-We simply get there by considering the following generalization of the four-derivative Stelle theory:
+We simply get there by considering the following generalization of the four-derivative Stelle theory (where we understand $\square=g^{\mu\nu}\nabla_\mu\nabla_\nu$):

-(In principle, we could also add here the higher order generalization of the Gauss-Bonnet term:
+(In principle, we could also add here the higher order generalization of the Gauss--Bonnet term: